pprasquier/prefy/README.md

 This will trigger the update of the Preference object on which the setting is stored each time this setting is read accessed by your application.
 Be aware that this refreshes all settings to their most recent value and may add unnecessary load on your app, therefore only use it in scenarios where it is relevant.

-### Environment variables integration
+## Environment variables integration
 WIP

 # Best practices
-Gitignore
-0 is for unignored preferences
+Files whose name starts with 0_ should be excluded from gitignore and be used as reference of all possible keys

 # Reserved key words
 The following must not be used as keys for your preferences: